zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## Introduction

-With Oracle GoldenGate Classic for PosgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions and replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.
+With Oracle GoldenGate Classic for PostgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions and replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.

 *Estimated lab time*: 30 minutes

 ### Objectives

-We had created source database and pre-loaded with some sample data in it during lab-1 using terraform script.
+We had created a source database and pre-loaded it with some sample data in it during lab 1 using terraform script.

 In this lab 3, we will configure extract processes in Oracle Goldengate classic deployment for PostgreSQL.

 -	An extract for changed data capture.
 Exttab process will start capturing changes and this will create some files called trails.
 -	An extract for sending those capture to GG Microservices.
 Extdmp will be pumping trail files.
 -	An Initial-Load extract.
-While changes are being captured, migration step needs special type of extract and replicat process, this is is cold data.
-Usually after initial load finishes, we start applying changed data while initial load happens.
+While changes are being captured, the migration step needs a special type of extract and replicat process, this is cold data.
+Usually, after the initial load finishes, we start applying changed data while the initial load happens.

 	![](/images/general.gif)